nagydani/seedling/seed/README.md

    reference on the top of the stack and writes the least significant 8 bits of the value to the given location as a byte.
+ * `cons` takes a reference to a linked list and allocates a new element linking to that list.
+The reference to the new element is returned on the top of the stack.

 All of the above always succeeds. *TODO: Out of memory effect*